duclos-cavalcanti/shmenu/README.md

 ## TODO

+- [ ] learn more and properly about stty
-- [ ] read from stdin if used in piped commands
+- [ ] read from stdin if used in piped commands, how not break stty error throw?
 - [ ] ready raw input through stty, instead of blocking read
 - [ ] properly trap SIGWINCH, SIGINT and EXIT